vmichnowicz/jquery.formvalidate/README.md

 # jQuery Form Validate

+## License

+jQuery Form Validate is licensed under [Creative Commons Attribution-NonCommercial 3.0](http://creativecommons.org/licenses/by-nc/3.) license.
+You are free to use jQuery Form Validate for your personal or non-profit website projects.
+You can get my permission to use jQuery Form Validate for commercial websites by paying a fee.

 ## Introduction

 jQuery Form Validate is a jQuery plugin that helps validate your HTML forms.
 It takes validation rules from the CSS styles that you apply to each input.
 For example, let's assume we have a `first_name` text input in our form.
 We want our first name field to be required, have a length of at least 5 characters and a maximum length of 128 characters.
 The CSS classes that would would apply to this input would be as follows: